The Most Dangerous Year, A Film by Vlada Knowlton

 A story of families fighting for the human and civil rights of their children.

-Host an educational screening as a stand-alone event or as part of a staff training or workshop.
+Host a virtual, one-time educational screening as a stand-alone virtual event or as part of an online staff training or workshop.

 The Most Dangerous Year, A Film by Vlada Knowlton, tells the story of a group of Washington State families embarking on an uncharted journey to fight for the protection of the human and civil rights of their children.